nsccs/club_project_site/README.md

 * [Deployment instructions](#deployment-instructions)

 ## Team workflow
-- Branch naming convention: NSCCS-<ticket number> where the ticket number is listed in the issue headline.
+- Branch naming convention: NSCCS-ticket number where the ticket number is listed in the issue headline.
 - All branches created are created off of release_candidate.
 - All PRs are pointed to release_candidate
 - No merging without code review by a peer